 Implementing Graphical User Interface

-.
+The first step in creating our vulnerable application is to edit the style of the MainActivity.
 The goal here is to set up an interface that allows us to input data for buffer exploitation and includes a button to submit the value.

-Below is the XML code for activity_main.xml
+Below is the XML code for activity_main.xml:

 Implementing Vulnerable Native C++ Code